 AI is everywhere

 A lot of people may be unaware of this or find it hard to believe, but we are already using AI in our day-to-day lives, and quite a bit.
+AI is helping us with everything from generating images, recycling, shopping, and creating music.

 Online shopping, social networking, Netflix, Youtube, Spotify, etc, are all platforms we use where AI is applied.
 It’s important to know this so we can decide how and when we want AI in our lives.